SapitoSucio/froggo-guides/docs/script_commands.md

 // It's a good idea to copy the global temporary $@partymember*****
 // variables to your own scope variables because if you have pauses in this
 // script (sleep, sleep2, next, close2, input, menu, select, or prompt),
-// another player could click this NPC, trigger 'getpartymember', and
+// another player could click this NPC, trigger `getpartymember`, and
 // overwrite the $@partymember***** variables.
 .@count = $@partymembercount;
 copyarray .@name$[0], $@partymembername$[0], $@partymembercount;